Shintō Practice Today

 There's a small offering box, where a coin with a hole is considered more auspicious.
 So, ¥5 or ¥50.
 There is often a table where you can leave food or drink for the kami.
 When the kami doesn't consume the food or drink, it goes to the keeper of the shrine.

-There are often two guardian statues.
+There are often two guardian statues or kitsune.
 Here they are foxes wearing red bibs.
-Foxes are believed to be messengers of Inari, the deity of good harvest.
+Foxes are believed to have magical powers as they are messengers of Inari, the deity of good harvest.
 Fox-messengers are common shrine guardian figures.
+They are often dressed in red votive bibs.

 Often the guardians at Shintō shrines are actually Buddhist guardian deities, the Niō.
 The one at your left usually has an open mouth, while the one at your right has a closed mouth.
 That's another Buddhist feature, they're pronouncing the Sanskrit letters अ or A, then म or MA, forming the sacred syllable ॐ or Aum.

-The actual kami dwelling here in the inner chamber is a miniature shrine.
+The actual dwelling for a kami here in the inner chamber is a miniature shrine.
 It stands just a little taller than me.
 It has a miniature rope and bell above its entrance.

 The zigzag streamer is a shide.
 They are made from paper, hemp fibre, or other material.
 A pair of shide streamers hang on a wooden wand called a gohei or onbe or heisoku.
 A popular ritual involves a Shintō priest waving this "lightning wand" to bless a person or object.
 It might be used to bless or ritually clean a newly purchased automobile or property.